Unions say redundant Telecom workers may leave country

 The company is axing 648 jobs axed from its ailing advertising and directories arm, Sensis, representing almost 20% of its 3500-strong workforce.

 The Australian Manufacturing Workers Union said 400 of those jobs are earmarked to go to workers in the Philippines, AAP reports.

-Next story in National: Balloon crash pilot should not have been flying - CAA
+Next story in New Zealand: Balloon crash pilot should not have been flying - CAA